-The Department of Agriculture and Water Resources is responsible for the biosecurity clearance of international crew members permanently leaving a vessel at an Australian port.
+The Department of Agriculture is responsible for the biosecurity clearance of international crew members permanently leaving a vessel at an Australian port.

 - meat, poultry, fish, seafood, eggs, dairy, fruit, vegetables